Guide to Work, Study, Travel and Living Abroad

 Solo Adventures

 Many of my travels have been solo.
-Long ago one of our sons, a teenager then, explained why he liked to wander around India—where we were living—alone rather than with a friend.
-He found that foreigners traveling in pairs or groups were generally left alone, whereas Indians would in a sense “adopt” him when he was seen to be on his own.
+Long ago, one of our sons, a teenager then, explained why he liked to wander around India — where we were living — alone rather than with a friend.
+He found that foreigners traveling in pairs or groups were generally left alone.
+In contrast, Indians would, in a sense, "adopt" him when he was seen to be on his own.
 He accepted various home visits and made friends that way.
 I have tried it, and it works.
-I guess it that is so very unusual to see a foreigner—especially a mature woman—travel all by herself, that the people of the country reach out.
-It has led to some memorable unexpected connections for me.
+It is so unusual to see a foreigner — especially a mature woman — travel all by herself that the country's people reach out.
+It has led to some memorable, unexpected connections for me.

-I envy people who can just venture into a foreign country and wing it without specific plans because I’m a planner by nature.
-Fortunately, with the help of “Mr. Google,” you can explore on the internet and discover as many of the details of your chosen “Country Mysteria” as you have time and energy for—even before stepping outside your front door.
-You are probably reading travelers’ stories as well as country guides at this stage.
-Check out a book series called “Travelers’ Tales”—in the library or on-line—to find personal stories from around the world.
+I envy people who can venture into a foreign country and wing it without specific plans because I'm naturally a planner.
+Fortunately, with the help of a search engine, you can explore the internet and discover as many of the details of your chosen "Country Mysteria" as you have time and energy for — even before stepping outside your front door.
+You are probably reading travelers' stories and country guides at this stage.
+Check out a book series called "Travelers' Tales" — in the library or online — to find personal stories from around the world.
 The more you read, the more your anticipation builds.

 Cultural Immersion

-Do you have a particular specialty in mind—for instance, architecture, crafts, language study, the environment?
+Do you have a particular specialty — architecture, crafts, Language Learning, the environment?
 Would you like to try volunteering?
 Frankly, some of my best travel experiences have come from volunteering.
-Not only are you likely to be working closely with the people of the country, but often you are lodging in a homestay which offers a totally different experience and insight as opposed to staying in a posh hotel which no native could possibly afford.
+Not only are you likely to be working closely with the people of the country, but often you are lodging in a homestay, which offers a totally different experience and insight as opposed to staying in a posh hotel, which no native could possibly afford.
 The homes may be pretty basic, but most of us can adapt to pared-down lifestyles when it is for just a couple of weeks.
 Global Volunteers is one of the largest service learning organizations, but I have also had good experiences with Global Service Corps.
 Earthwatch offers a great range of scientific research projects for which you need no special skills; I have learned a lot on four Earthwatch adventures.

 Children in India.

-If you are a single traveler, you will make friends with other volunteers, who usually are like-minded or they would not be there.
-You might decide, either on a volunteer project or a commercial tour, to build in a few extra days either before or after the main itinerary.
-That gives you a chance to explore places and activities that the tour did not include.
-Check out the bi-monthly e-zine Solo Travel News for tips on traveling as a single at any age, or see if your area has a club called Singles on the Go.
+If you are a single traveler, you will make friends with other volunteers, who usually are like-minded, or they would not be there.
+You can decide on a volunteer project or a commercial tour to build in a few extra days before or after the main itinerary.
+That allows you to explore places and activities that the tour did not include.
+Check out Solotraveler.com for tips on traveling as a single at any age.
+You can also check out the independent travel sections of Transitions Abroad exploring Independent Travel, Cultural Travel, Senior Travel, Adventure Travel, and many more parts of the site for more ideas.

 Ready to For Your Adventure?
 Open Your Mind

-So now that you have partaken of the appetizers—the anticipation and planning—and you are finally ready to indulge in the main course.
-Wherever I go, whatever I see and do, I try to suspend deeply-ingrained lifelong preconceptions.
-It is not easy as easy as it sounds.
-But if we are not mentally flexible enough to imagine ourselves a resident of “Country Mysteria,” and cannot at least try to understand different traditions and culture, then we have missed a great opportunity and might as well have stayed home.
+So now that you have partaken of the appetizers — the anticipation and planning — you are finally ready to indulge in the main course.
+Wherever I go, whatever I see and do, I try to suspend deeply ingrained lifelong preconceptions.
+It is not as easy as it sounds.
+But suppose we are not mentally flexible enough to imagine ourselves as a "Country Mysteria" resident and cannot at least try to understand different traditions and cultures.
+In that case, we have missed a great opportunity and might as well have stayed home.

-An amazing discovery I’ve made over the years is that learning about other mindsets and cultures makes me observe and understand my own homeland more clearly.
+An amazing discovery is that learning about other mindsets and cultures makes me observe and understand my homeland more clearly.
 Even if that is not your intent, it happens naturally.
-As Henry Miller put it, “Our destination is never a place but rather a new way of looking at things.”
+As Henry Miller put it, "Our destination is never a place but rather a new way of looking at things."
 For one thing, being in new surroundings among unfamiliar people sharpens your antennae.
-You observe more keenly, your senses are on high alert.
-If problems arise—and they often do—your ability to surmount them gives you courage and strength for whatever may come next.
+You observe more keenly, and your senses are on high alert.
+If problems arise — and they often do — your ability to surmount them gives you courage and strength for whatever may come next.
 Travel is truly empowering.

 Fruit cart in India.